juglab-torch/data-portfolio/README.md

 A helper package to download example datasets used in various publications by the Jug lab, including data featured in N2V, P(P)N2V, DivNoising, HDN, EmbedSeg, etc.

+The complete list of datasets can be found [here](datasets/datasets.json).

 ## Installation

 To install the portfolio in your conda environment, simply use `pip`: